nwrobel/mlYou/README.md

 ## Installation/Setup
 - Download/clone this github project, save it on your computer in any location
-- In the mlYou project, open 'setup' folder
+- In the mlYou project, open `setup` folder
 - Windows:
---- Run the Powershell script .ps1 by running it from the Powershell terminal:
+--- Run the Powershell script `deploy-windows.ps1` by running it from the Powershell terminal:
 ```
 cd <drive>:\path\to\mlYou
-.\setup\.ps1
+.\setup\deploy-windows.ps1
 ```
 - Linux:
---- Run the bash script .sh
+--- Run the bash script `deploy-linux.sh`
 ```
 cd <drive>:\path\to\mlYou
-.\setup\.sh
+.\setup\deploy-linux.sh
 ```

 ## Current Features